 Education does not become boring, because the routine part of the material is taught by the students themselves, by means of the interactive 3DVR multimedia technology, and because the exciting or difficult parts can be reinforced by the instructor.
-The entire education process is more suited to satisfy individual needs from 'batch size 1 to many' at the same high quality ([4 and 16 to 19, 35, 37]).
+The entire education process is more suited to satisfy individual needs from 'batch, or class size 1 to many' at the same high quality.